husonlab/splitstree6/doc/user-manual.md

 - A *selection button* to select all or none.

-- A *Find button* that you press to open the find dialog, press again to open the replace dialog (if available) and once again to close the dialog.
+- A *find button* that you press to open the find dialog, press again to open the replace dialog (if available) and once again to close the dialog.

-- A *export button* that gives access to items for copying, exporting or printing the data or image associated with the current tab.
+- An *export button* that gives access to items for copying, exporting or printing the data or image associated with the current tab.
 An additional item is provided for showing or hiding the *QR code* associated with a given tree or network.